elgrove/thesetimes/README.md

 A news aggregator that pulls and presents articles from various sources, including those behind a paywall.

 Currently serving the following:

-News
-- Financial Times
-- New York Times
-- Wall Street Journal
-- BBC World
-- Deutsche Welle

-Opinion/Features
-- The Economist
+News: FT, NYT, WSJ, BBC World, DW
-- The New Yorker
+Opinion/Features: The Economist, The New Yorker

-Sports
-- Sky Sports (Premier League only)
+Sports: Sky Sports

-Tech:
-- Ars Technica
-- MIT Technology Review
+Tech: Ars Technica, MIT Technology Review

 ### Built with